hillmo-txt/hillmo-txt/README.md

 ## 📚 Current Commit Rhythm

-You’ll see consistent contributions every day or every other day.
-Everything is tracked — labs, scripts, progress, even the rough edges.
+You’ll see consistent contributions every other day and weekly.
+Everything is tracked from labs, scripts, progress, to even the rough edges.

 ---